nodejs/node/doc/api/stream.md

 * Returns: {Promise}

-Returns a promise resolving to the full content read as utf8 string and parsed to JSON object.
+Returns a promise fulfulled with the full content read as an UTF-8 string and parsed as a JSON object.

 ##### `readable.pause()`
 <!-- YAML